Digital transformation in healthcare industry

 In doing so, it is also essential to build the right attitudes among staff and patients.
 The better they understand what benefits they can gain from the digitalization of medical care, the more willing they will be to use new solutions – medical programs and applications.

-Notably, the experience of healthcare providers is a mine of knowledge that should be used when creating software.
+Notably, the experience of healthcare providers is a mine of knowledge that should be used when creating different types of healthcare software.
 This will ensure that individual functionalities will be maximally adapted to their needs and patients, translating into work efficiency and high-quality medical services.

 3 top digital transformation trends in healthcare in 2023